emmilcheung/discord-bot-command-trial/README.md

-# Disord bot command with cloudflare Worker
+# Disord bot command with Cloudflare Worker

 > A minimal trail/experiment — Discord slash command bot running on a **Cloudflare Worker**.